 The Old Provo (Pre-2010)

 For decades, Provo's food identity was defined by three things: chains, convenience, and conformity.
-University Avenue was a strip of Applebee's, Chili's, and fast-food franchmarks serving a transient student population that wasn't demanding culinary ambition.
+University Avenue was a strip of Applebee's, Chili's, and fast-food franchises serving a transient student population that wasn't demanding culinary ambition.
 The few locally owned restaurants played it safe with familiar American menus — burgers, steaks, pasta — calibrated for a conservative palate.

 The LDS cultural context played a significant role.
 Without a bar and nightlife scene to anchor evening dining, restaurants didn't have the late-night revenue stream that supports risk-taking in other college towns.
 The predominantly LDS customer base wasn't consuming alcohol, which meant restaurants couldn't rely on drink margins to subsidize creative food programs.
 The economic model favored safe, high-volume, family-friendly concepts.